 We also value the support of our Careers Enterprise Ambassador, Lorraine Kirbitson.
 Lorraine works for the North Yorkshire Construction Training Group.
 Her role involves improving business and people development by accessing grants and training.
 Lorraine is keen to help both staff and students to raise the profile of careers.
-She regularly visits school and has been involved in our Speed Networking Event in the summer term and delivering a training workshop to staff.
+She regularly visits school and has been involved in our Speed Networking Event and delivering CPD to staff.

 Across all Years there is a planned program of careers education which is delivered through PSHCE and enhanced with enrichment events.
 We run Post-16 and

-In Year 12 all students undertake a 5 day work experience placement to develop their understanding of the world of work.
-Students visit and receive talks from a range of higher education establishments and apprenticeship providers, helping them to be well informed and confident when applying for university or employment.
-They have continual access to advice and guidance from the careers adviser.
+In Year 12 students visit and receive talks from a range of Higher education establishments and apprenticeship providers, helping them to be well informed and confident when applying for university or employment.
+Destinations data shows our students continue on to successful, diverse and enriching careers beyond school.